Skip to content

 ADF has represented two former Planned Parenthood directors: Sue Thayer and Abby Johnson.
 Sue served as a center manager for Planned Parenthood of the Heartland clinics for 17 years before resigning after witnessing increasingly unscrupulous business practices that Planned Parenthood was engaged in.
 Abby was a Planned Parenthood center director in Bryan, Texas.
 After working with the abortion provider for many years, she had a change of heart after witnessing an abortion.
 Since then, Abby has dedicated her life to spreading the truth about abortion.

-Since the overturning of Roe v.
-Wade in the Dobbs decision, states are once again able to protect life.
-ADF is defending pro-life state laws against Planned Parenthood and other abortionists in numerous states across the country.
+In June 2022, the Supreme Court overturned Roe v.
+Wade in Dobbs v.
+Jackson Women’s Health Organization, allowing states to protect life once again.
+ADF has recently defended pro-life state laws against Planned Parenthood and other abortion providers in numerous states across the country.

-• In Arizona, Planned Parenthood is challenging the state's pre-Roe law protecting unborn lives.
-ADF is representing Dr. Eric Hazelrigg, an obstetrician and medical director of Choices Pregnancy Center.
-Dr. Hazelrigg was appointed as a guardian ad litem to legally represent the best interests of unborn children in Arizona.
-This case is now before the Arizona Supreme Court.
+In Arizona, Planned Parenthood challenged the state’s pre-Roe law protecting unborn lives.
+ADF represented Dr. Eric Hazelrigg, an obstetrician and medical director of Choices Pregnancy Center.

 Conclusion